 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of St. Raymond of Pennafort, Confessor, of the Order of Preachers.
 At the time the 1962 Breviary was published, his feast was III Class and contained a full set of propers for the entire office.
+So the semi-festive office is prayed, according to the rubrics.
 Between then, and the printing of the 1967 English translation of the Breviary, the Order made his feast II Class.
 At Lauds, the Psalms of Sunday are prayed and a commemoration of St. Emerentiana, virgin and martyr is made.

 From “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901):

 This great Saint was born in Spain, at the castle of Pennafort, six leagues distant from Barcelona, A.D.
 1175.
 He belonged to a noble family, allied to the former Counts of Barcelona and to the kings of Aragon.
 Entering the ecclesiastical state, he left his native land to go and study at the celebrated University of Bologna.
 Having taken his doctor's degree in civil and canon law, he began to teach with great applause in that city.
 After some time, the Bishop of Barcelona persuaded him to return to Spain, and made him one of the canons of his cathedral.
 But Raymond thirsted after a closer union with God, and on Good Friday, A.D.
 1222, at the age of forty-seven, he begged to be admitted into the Order of Saint Dominic.
 It is said that he was moved to take this step partly by remorse for having once dissuaded a young man, who consulted him, from joining a religious Order.